Jan Utenhove

 A photo of the New Testament-The New Covenant of our Lord.Emden, Gellius Clemasius (Gilles van der Erven)1556.

-Jan Utenhove (Ghent 1516 – London January 6, 1566) was a writer from the Low Countries best known for his translations into the Dutch language of the Psalms and the New Testament.
+Jan Utenhove (Ghent or Roborst, 1516 – London, January 6, 1566) was a writer from the Low Countries best known for his translations into the Dutch language of the Psalms and the New Testament.

 Life

 Utenhove was born into a Flemish patrician family in Ghent; he belonged to the Van der Gracht branch.
-His relation Karel Utenhove, who worked as amanuensis to Erasmus, was from another branch (Van Markegen).
+His relation Karel Utenhove, who worked as an amanuensis to Erasmus, was from another branch (Van Markegen).
 He was acquainted with John Laski, with whom Karel had travelled to Italy in 1525; and became a Protestant.

 Utenhove left Flanders in 1544; a morality play, written by him in 1532, was ill-received when performed in 1543.
 From this time, he had a peripatetic existence, and would travel all over Europe.
 In the summer of 1548 Utenhove came to England from Strasbourg in advance of Laski, and co-operated with him in the organisation of the strangers' churches in London and Canterbury.
 It was on his recommendation that Valérand Poullain of Lille was brought over from Strasbourg as pastor of the French-speaking Protestant exiles at Canterbury.
 Poullain organised an offshoot from this community at Glastonbury, under the patronage of Lord Protector Somerset.
 To Glastonbury Utenhove sent Flemish and Walloon weavers, who introduced the manufacture of broadcloth and blankets in the west of England.
-John Hooper employed Utenhove on a mission to Heinrich Bullinger in Switzerland, in April 1549.
+John Hooper employed Utenhove on a mission to Heinrich Bullinger in Switzerland in April 1549.
 He left England with Laski in 1553.

 He lived in Strasbourg, Emden and Poland, where he met and married his wife, Anna.
 From 1559, at the accession of Elizabeth I of England, Utenhove once more took up residence in London, where he remained until his death in 1566.
-He took a leading part in affairs as ‘first elder’ of the Dutch church.
+He took a leading part in affairs as the 'first elder' of the Dutch church.
 He died in London in 1565, leaving a widow (Anna de Grutere de Lannoy) and three children.